miraland-labs/miraland/docs/src/getstarted/local.md

 solana config set -k ~/.config/solana/id.json
 ```

-## Airdrop SOL tokens to your wallet
+## Airdrop MLN tokens to your wallet

-Once your new wallet is set as the default, you can request a free airdrop of SOL tokens to it:
+Once your new wallet is set as the default, you can request a free airdrop of MLN tokens to it:

 ```bash
 solana airdrop 2
 ```

 > **NOTE:**
-> The `solana airdrop` command has a limit of how many SOL tokens can be requested _per airdrop_ for each cluster (localhost, testnet, or devent).
+> The `solana airdrop` command has a limit of how many MLN tokens can be requested _per airdrop_ for each cluster (localhost, testnet, or devent).
 If your airdrop transaction fails, lower your airdrop request quantity and try again.

-You can check your current wallet's SOL balance any time:
+You can check your current wallet's MLN balance any time:

 ```bash
 solana balance